-As a new scheme lots of our equipment is either second hand or on loan to us.
+As a new scheme lots of our equipment is second hand.
 We are looking to fundraise new equipment and secure our life-saving service for the future.

 Andrew has been involved in BASICS since 2008.
 He passionately believes that critical care should be available to patients ...